Myanmar protesters back on streets despite police violence - WTMJ

 No major incidents were reported in connection with the big turnout at Wednesday’s protest in Mandalay.
 Social media users said 82 people who had been arrested were freed due to the work of local lawyers.

-Medical students and personnel and Buddhist monks were among a huge cross-section of residents who marched in Mandalay, but the most social media buzz was generated by a contingent of shirtless muscled men with well-defined six-packs who were said to be members of a fitness gym.
+Medical students and personnel, lawyers and Buddhist monks were among a huge cross-section of residents who marched in Mandalay, but the most social media buzz was generated by a contingent of shirtless muscled men with well-defined six-packs who were said to be members of a fitness gym.

+Yangon’s most photogenic marchers were a group of young women who dressed in formal gowns more suitable for a wedding reception.

 The military on Tuesday night raided the national headquarters of Suu Kyi’s party, which before the military seized power had been slated to take power for a second five-year term.